fitness

 Next, preheat the oven to 425 DegrF.

-Now, pull out that pumpkin pie shell and carefully pour the filling into it.
-Use a rubber spatula to trowel the surface smooth.
-Once this is done, the pie is ready for the oven:
+Now, pull out the pumpkin pie shells and ladle the filling into each.
+Use a rubber spatula to get the "splash" off the bowl and remix it in with the ladle; ideally, you will get almost every drop of filling into the pie crusts this way.
+Once this is done, the pies are ready for the oven:

 1. Bake at 425 DegrF for 15 minutes.